September 29, 2007

 Extra Miles – 1

-Aged wooden boards are inches from my nose.
-The sounds that stirred me awake continue – rustles of sleeping bags, nylon, zippers, the light clink of an aluminum pot, muffled footsteps upon weary lumber, the hiss of air escaping from an inflatable mattress, and the roar of a camping stove in action.
-I roll over to see two pairs of white LED lights bobbing this way and that.
-A faint, blueish light in the air is my cue to rise as well, and join the party.
+The sounds that stirred me awake continue – rustles of sleeping bags, nylon, zippers, the light clink of an aluminum pot… muffled footsteps upon weary lumber, the hiss of air escaping from an inflatable mattress, and the roar of a camping stove in action.

 I pack somewhat hastily.
-This helps me keep warm against the early chill, but doesn’t ward away numbing fingers as I tie my shoelaces.
+The activity helps me keep warm against the early chill, but doesn’t affect numbing fingers as I tie my shoelaces.
 I say my goodbyes to Upload, Stitches, and The Professor.
-“Have a good one,” I say – it’s what I always say.

 I drift through some enchanted forest near Hazen’s Notch – a gap in the mountains named after General Moses Hazen.
 He built a military road through here during the Revolutionary War, likely under direct order of General Washington.